Skip to main content

 • Process and notify OHCS of any project changes or updates

-• Collect annual project applicant/developer reports
+• Collect annual developer reports

-• Notify OHCS and county tax officer of project construction/conversion completion and occupancy
+• Notify OHCS and county tax officer of project construction/conversion completion and occupancy.

-• Manage program and project compliance and address noncompliance
+• Manage program and project compliance and address noncompliance.

-• Collaborate with county tax officer in collections processes in the event of delinquency or default
+• Collaborate with county tax officer in collections processes in the event of delinquency or default and ensure repayment of intergovernmental agency loan.

 Responsibilities and tasks for county tax officer